Sciss/KDTree/README.md

 points.add(new KdPoint<>(9, 1));
 ```

-Then set up a `KdTree` based on those points.
-Pay attention to the correct dimension count, matching the amount of individual axis values used when creating the points.
-For performance reasons the number of axis values is not checked for each point during tree setup.
+Now set up a `KdTree` based on those points.
+Pay attention to the correct dimension value, matching the amount of individual axis values used when creating the points.
+For performance reason the number of axis values per point is not checked during tree creation.

 ```java
 int dimensions = 2;
 KdTree<Integer> tree = new KdTree<>(dimensions, points);
 ```

-To calculate the nearest neighbour of any of the points, use a ```NNSolver``` for the used payload class.
+To calculate the nearest neighbour of an arbitrary point, use a generic ```NNSolver``` for the used axis type.
 ```java
 NNSolver<Integer> solver = new NNSolver<>(tree);